graphql/graphql-spec/spec/Section 3 -- Type System.md

 # Type System

-The GraphQL Type system describes the capabilities of a GraphQL server and is used to determine if a query is valid.
+The GraphQL Type system describes the capabilities of a GraphQL service and is used to determine if a query is valid.
 The type system also describes the input types of query variables to determine if values provided at runtime are valid.